AvgSpreadBounds

 Robust bounds on with specified coverage.

-- Interpretation is probability that true avg spread falls outside bounds
+- — probability that true avg spread falls outside bounds in the long run

 - Note Bonferroni combination of two calls with equal split ; no independence assumption needed; randomized pairing and cutoff, conservative with ties